emory-courses/dsa-java/.github/ISSUE_TEMPLATE/miscellaneous.md

 ---
 name: Miscellaneous
 about: Questions and comments about miscellaneous matters
-title: ''
+title: "Your title"
-labels: ''
+labels: misc
-assignees: jdchoi77, lujiaying, marvinquiet
+assignees: jdchoi77
 ---

+Replace "Your title" with your own title.